 Arrowrock Dam was constructed in 1915 and was the tallest dam in the world at that time at 350 feet.
 It has a spillway length of 1,150 feet with an upstream depth of 257 feet.
-When full, the reservoir has a surface area of 3,100 acres and a length of 12.8 miles along the mainstem.
+When full, the reservoir has a surface area of 3,100 acres and a length of 12.8 miles.
 Two series of ten outlet conduits extend through the dam to provide irrigation releases at centerline elevations of 3,018 feet msl and 3,105 feet msl; the project penstocks are tied into two conduits in the lower of the two tiers.
 Clamshell gates installed on the downstream end of each conduit are used to control water releases through the dam.
 There is also an overflow side‐channel spillway which is used occasionally to release water for flood control using six drum gates that are six feet high with an invert elevation of 3,210 feet msl.

 The project operates in a run-of-release mode using available inflow from Arrowrock Reservoir.
-This reservoir retains most of the snowmelt during winter and early spring and is the first to be drawn down to meet irrigation demands in July through September.
-Releases utilized for electricity production are allocated by USBR and allows for daily power shaping releases, which follow the hourly change in need for power.
+The reservoir retains most of the snowmelt during winter and early spring and is the first to be drawn down to meet irrigation demands in July through September.
+Releases utilized for electricity production are allocated by USBR and allow for daily power shaping releases, which follow the hourly changes in the need for power.
 This enables the hydro facility to generate during daily peak power demand periods as long as the overall volume of water released each day remains within the daily allocation and meets USBR’s irrigation and flood control requirements.
 Project flows exceed turbine capacity between April and August of each year, thus daily shaping does not typically occur during that period.
 From November to March daily flow shaping occurs about half the time.
 From May 1 through June 30 the project is not allowed to shape flow releases in order to protect smallmouth bass incubation and spawning.
 Run-of-river operations are implemented in May and June to alleviate any impact on bass populations.

 Waters within the project reach are designated Category 2, fully supportive of assessed beneficial uses including cold-water aquatic biota, primary contact recreation, and salmon spawning.
-The project monitors dissolved oxygen concentrations and has procedures in place to ensure dissolved oxygen concentrations are supportive of aquatic biota.
+The project owner continuously monitors dissolved oxygen concentrations and has procedures in place to ensure dissolved oxygen concentrations are supportive of aquatic biota.
 Several other plans/procedures have been implemented to control erosion and sedimentation as well as prevention of water contamination.

 The project lands consist of 5 acres.
 The surrounding lands are dominated by a shrub-steppe vegetative community.
 In higher elevations, the land transitions to coniferous forest.
 The steep hillsides are primarily undeveloped with ownership under federal jurisdiction.
 Run-of-release and run-of-river operations minimize any potential for adverse impacts by the project.

 Arrowrock Dam is listed on the National Register of Historic Places.
-Other than the dam itself, no other sites were listed as potentially impacted by construction of the hydro project.
+Other than the dam itself, no other sites were listed as potentially impacted by construction or operation of the hydro project.
 The powerhouse was built to blend with the existing dam to preserve historic integrity and procedures have been adopted in case other historic or cultural resources are identified.

 There are no facility-specific conditions in the current Certificate.